 And give yourself empowering messages.
 Seriously, telling yourself that you are capable of remaining calm in a situation like this can make all the difference.

 This is especially true if you’re breastfeeding.
 Your baby will likely be fussy and want to nurse a lot.
 Let her.

-If you don’t have a nursing pillow yet, now would be a great time to have one!
-You’ll be spending a lot of time breastfeeding your baby, and you don’t want to mess your back and shoulders up from leaning down to her (always bring baby to breast, not breast to baby!)
+Make sure you’re comfortable while you’re breastfeeding.
+If you don’t have a nursing pillow yet, now would be a great time to have one.
+You’ll be spending a lot of time breastfeeding your baby, and you don’t want to mess your back and shoulders up from leaning down to her.

 Use a hands-free baby carrier